mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 For example, [Konvoy-created clusters that are self-managed][konvoy-self-managed] have `cert-manager` already installed to the `cert-manager` namespace.

-Verify that your cluster have `cert-manager` installed by:
+Verify that your cluster has `cert-manager` installed by:

 ```bash
 export KUBECONFIG="<kubeconfig-path>"